lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     Otherwise, the Rule MUST be disregarded.

     This specification does not prevent multiple Rules from matching the above steps and therefore being valid for use.
-    Whether multiple valid Rules are allowed or not and what to do in the case of multiple valid Rules are left to the implementation.
+    What to do in the case of multiple valid Rules is left to the implementation.
     As long as the same Rule set is installed at both ends, this degree of freedom does not constitute an interoperability issue.

-  * If no valid compression Rule is found, then the header MUST be sent in its entirety using the Rule ID of the "default" Rule dedicated to this purpose.
+  * If no valid compression Rule is found, then the packet MUST be sent uncompressed using the Rule ID dedicated to this purpose (see {{RuleID}}).
+    The entire packet header is the Compression Residue (see {{Fig-SCHCpckt}}).
     Sending an uncompressed header is likely to require SCHC F/R.

 * Compression: if a valid Rule was found, each field of the header is compressed according to the Compression/Decompression Actions (CDAs) of the Rule.
   The fields are compressed in the order that the Field Descriptions appear in the Rule.